 The good news is that it applies not only to the world’s top female athletes but also to you as a woman.
 Georgie discovered that there are plenty of things that you can do, so you can continue with your training effectively and effortlessly every month and some of the phases in your menstrual cycle actually improve your performance.
 The study has confirmed, that exercise in all the phases of the menstrual cycle is not only safe, it also contributes to reducing pain and discomfort.
-Learn more Here
+Learn more on this site.

 3. How to Run and Hormone Balance

 With easy to moderate running 2-3 times a week, hormonal disorders rarely occur.
 But intensive exercises tend to affect female sex hormones so much that some women suffer from menstrual disorders.
 Menstrual debut delays in girls/women who exercising compared to women who do not practice any type of exercise/sport.
 The more intensive training, the more the menstrual debut seems to be delayed.
 Intensive running can sometimes lead to menstrual irregularities.

 The natural swings in the woman’s sex hormones become smaller.
 The Concentrations of estrogen and progesterone are reduced throughout the cycle.
 These disorders lead to few and irregular periods or completely missed periods.
 But often it doesn’t bother many female athletes and their leaders that menstruation is missed.
 Some sportswomen even see it as an advantage that they are not bothered by the recurring bleeding.

 4. Pelvic Joint Pain for Women

 This occurs for some women.
 The condition is due to the pelvic ligaments being softened- and flexed so much during pregnancy that, for some while in motion, it becomes difficult to stabilize the pelvis with their muscles.
 This causes strain pain in the pelvis.
 Most experts agree that exercise is one of the best pelvic relief preventive activities.